Ronald F. Lewis: Military career

 Lewis was commissioned into the Army as a second lieutenant in May 1987.
 Notable individuals in his class include Edward M. Daly (commander of United States Army Materiel Command), David Mikolaities (adjutant general of New Hampshire) and John H. Moellering Jr. (son of retired general John H. Moellering).
 Initially intending to become an infantry officer, a mentor inspired him to join the aviation branch instead.

 Lewis had three combat tours in Iraq and Afghanistan as part of the 101st Airborne Division.
 His command assignments include being commander of the 159th Combat Aviation Brigade from 2008 to 2012.
 In Afghanistan, Lewis was deputy commanding general for support of the 101st Airborne Division, dual-hatted as deputy commanding general for support of Regional Command East from 2012 to 2014.

 Lewis later became military assistant to Ash Carter three times - when Carter was Under Secretary of Defense for Acquisition, Technology and Logistics, Deputy Secretary of Defense and finally Secretary of Defense.
 He also served as a member of Carter's SecDef transition team, introducing him to key senators and preparing him for his Senate confirmation hearing.
-He was chief of Army public affairs from 2014 to 2015, promoting to major general on January 7, 2014.
+He was chief of Army public affairs from 2014 to 2015, promoting to major general on 7 January 2014.

 General James C. McConville was his commanding officer on all three of his combat deployments.
 McConville praised Lewis as "extremely competent" and "exactly the type of leader that we want at the highest levels of the Army".
 One of Lewis's mentors, former Army vice chief of staff Richard A. Cody commented that his protégé was an unambitious but principled officer, not "worried about the next rung on the ladder" but "worried about doing the right thing every day."

 Retirement and demotion

-On November 12, 2015, Lewis was relieved as senior military assistant to Secretary Carter and re-assigned as a special assistant to then Vice Chief of Staff of the Army Daniel B. Allyn.
+On 12 November 2015, Lewis was relieved as senior military assistant to Secretary Carter and reassigned as a special assistant to then Vice Chief of Staff of the Army Daniel B. Allyn.
 Carter cited "alleged misconduct" as the reason for his firing and directed the Inspector General to investigate the matter.
-Due to no longer holding a three-star position, Lewis was demoted to major general.
+Due to no longer holding a three-star position, Lewis was reverted to his permanent rank of major general.